abdulsami-94/CampusSync/README.md

 ## License

-This project is developed for educational purposes as part of ASM CSIT college curriculum.
+This project is open-source and built to address real institutional needs.
+Contributions and adaptations for other institutions are welcome.